What Tax Obligations do U.S. Taxpayers Living Overseas Have?

 Whether you are living overseas in a foreign nation as an expatriate or are merely spending some time overseas for business purposes, U.S. tax filing and payment obligations do not vanish the second your leave the U.S. In fact, most expats and others living overseas have additional tax responsibilities and complexities that they must understand and satisfy.
 Unfortunately, the penalties for a failure to comply with one’s tax payment, tax filing, or informational return duties are severe.
 Therefore, it is prudent to work with an experienced accountant who is well-versed in the international tax issues faced by expatriate and Americans living overseas.

-Ted Kleinman is a U.S. tax accountant with 20 years of experience.
+Ted Kleinman is a U.S. tax accountant with 30 years of experience.
 Ted helps individuals understand and fully comply with their U.S. tax obligations when they are traveling internationally or living in a foreign country as an expat.
-To schedule a free and no-obligation tax consultation, contact U.S. Tax Help by calling (541) 923-0903 or contact Ted online today.
+To schedule a tax consultation, contact U.S. Tax Help by calling (541) 923-0903 or contact Ted online today.

 U.S. Taxpayers Have an Obligation to Pay Taxes on Their Worldwide Income